 5) Misrepresentation of the Policy Provisions Regarding Exclusion from Coverage

 Accidental death or dismemberment coverage always contains exclusions.
 Exclusions carve out exceptions for certain types of injuries and the language of these exclusions is often ambiguous.
 Under California law, such ambiguity in exclusions is interpreted narrowly, against the insurer (as the entity that drafted the insurance contract).
 Contrary to that principle, insurers often broadly construe the exclusion provisions and use them to routinely deny claims.
 To the extent that such an interpretation of the exclusions was disingenuous or overbroad, the insurer may have committed insurance bad faith and will be subject to further damages.

 If your claim is governed by insurance bad faith, you may be entitled to substantial, additional compensation for suffering caused by a wrongful denial.
-Having an experienced disability, health and life insurance attorney matters to the success of your claim.
+Having an experienced disability, life and health insurance bad faith attorney matters to the success of your claim.
 If your claim for health, life, accidental death or dismemberment, short-term disability or long-term disability insurance has been denied, call (949)387-9595 for a free consultation with the attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and Non-ERISA insurance claims.Share This Article